Computer Station Nation

 When you buy through links on our site, we may earn an affiliate commission.
 Learn more.

 The wireless vs wired debate used to have a clear answer: wired if you care about performance, wireless if you care about convenience.
 That answer stopped being true around 2018.
-Here is where things actually stand.
+Here’s where things actually stand.

 Latency: the gap is gone